justnisar/DesignPatterns/README.md

-This repo is to use object oriented principles to design various design patterns
+This repository is to use object oriented principles to design various design patterns